 Step 3: New pages — indexed or rejected?

-Step 4: Audit whether target queries have real volume
+Step 4: Confirm the target queries have real volume

-If “Crawled - currently not indexed” is growing:
+If “Crawled - currently not indexed” is the growing bucket:

 - See Low content depth issue